 This would equal a total of 52 pounds in a year.

 However, the reality is very different.

-This estimate seems to work fairly well in the short term, for moderate weight loss in overweight and obese people.
-But it falls apart in the long term, and sets people up for failure and disappointment.
+This estimate seems to work fairly well in the short term, for moderate weight loss in people who are overweight or who have obesity.
+But it falls apart in the long term and sets people up for failure and disappointment.

-What this myth fails to account for is the body's response to the changes in body composition and diet (8).
+What this myth does not account for is the body’s response to the changes in body composition and diet (

 When you reduce calorie intake, your body responds by making you burn fewer calories.
 You start moving around less, and the body becomes more efficient.
-It does the same amount of work, but uses fewer calories than before (11).
+It does the same amount of work, but it uses fewer calories than before (

 You may also lose muscle mass along with the fat, which also makes you burn fewer calories.

-Weight loss is not a linear process, and typically slows down over time (13).
+Weight loss is not a linear process, and it typically slows down over time (

-Bottom Line: The 500-calorie deficit diet overestimates the potential for weight loss.
+The 500-calorie-deficit diet overestimates the potential for weight loss.
 It does not account for changes in body composition and a reduction in calories burned.

 It takes into account how diet and exercise contribute to weight loss, as well as how your body responds to reduced calorie intake.
-It has an immense amount of mathematical calculations behind it (8).
+It has an immense number of mathematical calculations behind it (

 Another good tool to predict weight loss is the Single Subject Weight Change Predictor, developed by the Pennington Biomedical Research Center.